paninski-lab/lightning-pose/docs/source/user_guide_advanced/multi_gpu_training.rst

 Given the above, you need not worry about how lightning-pose calculates per-GPU batch size, but it is documented here for transparency.

-For the regular ``heatmap`` model, the per-GPU batch size will be:
+In general the per-GPU batch size will be:

 .. code-block:: python

     ceil(batch_size / num_gpus)

-For the context ``heatmap_mhcrnn`` model, the per-GPU batch size will be:
+The exception to this is the unlabeled per-GPU batch size for context models (``heatmap_mhcrnn``):

 .. code-block:: python

     ceil((batch_size - 4) / num_gpus) + 4

-The calculation for ``heatmap_mhcrnn`` maintains the same effective batch size by accounting for the 2 context frames that are loaded with each training frame.
-For example, if you specify a batch size of 16, then your effective batch size was 16 - 4 = 12.
+The adjusted calculation for the unlabeled batch size for context models maintains the same single-GPU effective batch size by accounting for the 4 context frames that are loaded with each training frame.
+For example, if you specified `dali.context.train.batch_size=16`, then your effective batch size was 16 - 4 = 12.
 To maintain 12 with 2 GPUs, each GPU will load 6 frames + 4 context frames, for a per-GPU batch size of 10.
 This is larger than simply dividing the original batch size of 16 across 2 GPUs.

 .. _execution_model: